rlipscombe/mars/README.md

 # Problem: Martian Robots

+This repository contains two solutions to the problem.

+## Elixir Livebook

-The solution to this problem is presented as an Elixir Livebook.
-For installation instructions, go to
+The first is as an Elixir Livebook.
+For installation instructions, go to <https://livebook.dev/>.
-<https://livebook.dev/>.
 At the time of writing, the current version of Livebook is 0.6.3.

 To open the livebook: